alwaysbegrowing/arbor-contracts/spec/Broker.md

 # Collateral
-Borrower would have to allow our contract to withdrawl the collateral by calling `approve` on the ERC20 contract that they want to use.
+Borrower would have to allow our contract to withdraw the collateral by calling `approve` on the ERC20 contract that they want to use.
 (We give this capability through our UI)
 `deposit` Method is called to deposit collateral for a specific bond.
 Only a single token type is supported per bond.
 Parameters
 ```